WhatTheDickens/engl340/mod-9/outcomes.md

 ### In class

-- We'll discuss *Walden* and talk about the workflow for your group projects.
+- We'll discuss the workflow for your group projects.

-***Class work:*** *In your folder for 4-13, share your journal file for the day with reflections on your experience reading* Walden.
+***Class work:*** *In your folder for 4-13, share your journal file for the day with notes on the progress of your group project.*

 ## Wednesday, April 15